Lucca Ashtear: Concept and creation

 Lucca Ashtear's design was created by Akira Toriyama.
 Her design had been fairly consistent throughout development, though at one point she wore a headband instead of a cap.
+She bears some resemblance to his Dr. Slump character Arale Norimaki.
 Her personality is described as dependable but boisterous.
 She is a genius scientist who creates multiple advanced technologies, including teleporting and time travel technology.
 Director Yoshinori Kitase was responsible for the creation of extra scenes featuring Lucca.
 Chrono Trigger story planner and script writer Masato Katō noted that Lucca was the character in the game that he felt most emotionally attached to, due to her kindness, dignity, and occasional obliviousness.
 He also identified the first time Robo and Lucca met as one of his favorite events in the game.
 When discussing a theoretical game to follow Chrono Cross, Katō discussed an idea where Kid, Lucca's adopted daughter, went on a quest to save her, Crono, and Marle.
 He ultimately rejected this idea due to his principle that "the past is the past".

 One significant scene relating to Lucca has her going back in time to save her mother from having her legs crushed, a task which may succeed or fail depending on players' ability.
 Originally, it was going to be impossible to prevent her injuries.
 While the solution to the scene involves inputting L, A, R, and A in the English version, the original Japanese version required players to input L, A, L, and A, which did not appear to have an easily discernible explanation since Lara's name is written in Japanese.
 In the Japanese version, past Lucca has letters written in the third person and initially wants to be a "normal bride" and thus dislikes science.
 If present Lucca fails to rescue her mother, she begins speaking in the third person; if she succeeds, her writing is a mixture of the first and third person.
 No matter whether she succeeds or fails, Lucca is driven to learn science to make sure something like this cannot happen again.
 In the English version, the bride aspect is dropped and replaced with an annoyance that her father is too busy with science to spend time with her.

 In the original Japanese version, fellow playable character Ayla suggests an attraction to Lucca due to her power, causing Lucca to grow defensive and saying that she does not "swing that way".
 In the English Super Nintendo version, the suggestion that Ayla was attracted to Lucca was removed and replaced with showing respect to her for her power.
 Chrono Trigger DS localizer Tom Slattery changed this English localization to be close to the original without explicit reference to Ayla's attraction to Lucca.